 1. Know The Value You Provide

-- Weaknesses – These factors are on the other side of the spectrum from your strengths.
 You need to plan on steps to improve these internal weaknesses to stay competitive and keep up with other clinics in your area.

 2. Check Your Current Contracts

-3. Calculate For Cost-Of-Living Increase
+3. Ask For a Cost-Of-Living Increase at Minimum

-4. Ask Help From Your Lawyer
+4. Ask For Help From Your Lawyer

 You must also monitor your current contracts to see which arrangements can be modified with a higher fee.
 At the very least, negotiate for a cost-of-living increase to cover your clinic’s overhead expenses.
 Moreover, don’t forget to consult your lawyer for every legal document that you send and receive.